 As beekeepers, we do have a double standard.
 We are awed by the industriousness of our insects…

-Of course, there are so many other things bees do that keep us beeks entranced by their presence.
+Of course, bees do so many other things that keep us beeks entranced by their presence.
 However, we abhor the same spirit in other six-legged creatures, in this case, ants.

 Ants are opportunists and will, therefore, take advantage of a weakened colony in a beehive.